-It’s quite likely that you, along with more than 100 million other people in the world, subscribe to Netflix.
-It’s an increasingly popular way to watch your favorite movies and TV shows at a time that suits you.
+It’s likely that you, like more than 100 million other people in the world, subscribe to Netflix.
+It remains an enormously popular way to watch your favorite movies and TV shows whenever you want.

-And what’s more, it’s a great resource to supplement your language learning.
-Yes, really!
+But did you know it’s also a great resource to supplement your language learning?

-Yes, Netflix is great for entertainment around the globe.
-But as a language learner, how can you use this to your advantage?
+Netflix features entertainment from around the globe.
+As a language learner, you can use this to your advantage.

 Stream Away!
 How to Navigate Netflix for Learning Languages